 Flight over people

-We have a lot of questions about using our parachutes and other UAV / Drone products in order to get a FAA waiver or international CAA approval for flight over people.
-This FAQ answers those questions and mentions ASTM F3322-18 committee, which we participated on.
+We get a lot of questions about using our parachutes and other UAV / Drone products in order to get an FAA waiver or international CAA approval for flight over people.
+This FAQ answers these questions and mentions the ASTM F3322-18 committee, which we participated on.

 If you are looking for more information on our drone parachute systems we recommend checking out our help guides.